cnlohr/badderapple/README.md

 Pattern Matching: You can reference earler parts of the decoded (or encoded) stream to encode repeated segments by reference instead of needing to re-encode entire sections.
 Systems like [LZSS](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Storer%E2%80%93Szymanski) are used in regular compression algorithms to find, and reference these earlier parts of the stream.

-**TODO** Show each coding technique, where it is used, and which coding techniques make sense to be used together and which ones do not
+You can pair symbol compression with pattern matching, but you would not want to apply multiple symbol compression mechanisms together.
+For instance, it does not make sense to use LZSS and huffman trees, and it does not make sense to use LZSS and RLE.

 ## Minimizing Entropy